rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 We have added the chapter [Usecases](#Usecases) to illustrate the specific usecase the iGov-NL profile is aimed at.
 Starting with chapter [Introduction](#Introduction) we follow the structure of the iGov profile.
 Where we do not use content from iGov we use ~~strikethrough~~ to indicate it is not part of iGov-NL.
 Where we have added more specific requirements for the Dutch situation this is indicated with **iGov-NL** tags or **bold** for minor changes.

+As in the original iGov OpenID Connect profile, this profile focuses on a Relying Party also known as a Client.
+As OpenID Connect is not explicitly applicable to Resource Servers, these are left out of scope.
+Please refer to the iGov-NL profile for a profile dealing with interactions between Resource Servers and Authorization Servers.

 # Use case
 The generic use case where this profile can be applied, is very similar to the use case for the iGov-NL OAuth2 profile.
-A Client application wishes to identify _and authenticate_ a User.
-Authenticating the User is in addition to the use case for the OAuth2 iGov profile.
+A Client application wishes to identify _and authenticate_ a User and may additionally want to receive User attributes from a trusted party.
+Authenticating the User is in addition to the use case for the OAuth2 iGov-NL profile.

 Clients are restricted to web-applications in this version of the profile.
 Future updates may add support for native applications.
 Next to identification and authentication, a Client may want to receive attributes that are more reliable than those self-claimed by the User.

-As OpenID Connect is not explicitly applicable to Resource Servers, these are left out of scope.
-As in the original iGov-NL OAuth2 profile, this profile focuses on a Relying Party also known as a Client.

 # Flow for identification and authentication
 The flow starts identical to the use case flow of the iGov-NL OAuth2 profile.
 As with iGov-NL OAuth2, only the authorization code flow is used in this profile.